 What is a Gusset?

-Underwear Fabric and its Effect on Hygiene
+Underwear Fabric and its Effect on Your Vaginal Health

-Besides protecting your vaginal health, choosing a pair of EBY’s underwear in the morning also means you are giving a woman across the world a chance to be empowered through micro-financing- 10% of EBY’s net sales goes to the Seven Bar Foundation, which gives microloans to women worldwide to go out of poverty and into business ownership.
+Besides protecting your vaginal health, choosing a pair of EBY underwear also means empowering a woman worldwide through micro-financing.
+Ten percent of EBY’s net sales go to the Seven Bar Foundation, which gives microloans to women in impoverished communities to help them rise out of poverty and into business ownership.